ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Definitive "Do Not Choose" List:

-The Hard Truth: If you're still spending hours every sprint fixing broken tests, you're not just using the wrong tool—you're wasting your team's potential.
-Autonoma doesn't just reduce maintenance; it eliminates it.
+The Hard Truth: If you're still spending hours every sprint fixing broken tests, you're not just using the wrong tool, you're wasting your team's potential.
+Autonoma doesn't just reduce maintenance, it moves the fix upstream to the code change itself.

 Try It Yourself